allthroughthenight/allthroughthenight.github.io/_posts/2026-02-01-weird-talks.md

 >
 > **Me:** Okay sure.
 >
-> **Interviewer:** So imagine you're deloying an application to a cluste, why would it fail?
+> **Interviewer:** So imagine you're deloying an application to a cluster, why would it fail?
 >
-> **Me:** Uh, it could be a lot of things?
+> **Me:** Oh, it could be a lot of things?
 Is there enough resources?
 Do we have observability into the health of the cluster.
 >
 > **Interviewer:** Yes, but why do you think it fails?
 >
 > **Me:** Hmm, a misconfiguration, there's a lot of reasons I think.
 >
-> **Interviewer:** Actually the HM was looking for 'the cluster reached capacity which causes new deployments to fail since no new artifact storage unavailable'
+> **Interviewer:** Actually the HM was looking for 'the cluster reached capacity which causes new deployments to fail since no new artifact storage available'
 >
 > **Me:** Oh, okay yeah that could be a reason too.

 They asked 3 other trivia-esq questions and told me answers that weren't technically wrong, but a normal person wouldn't have been able to get to on their own.
 And a technical interviewer wouldn't be able to coach someone to the answer without a longer conversation, not just 4 questions over 10 minutes.

-Thinking back to it, this might've been some kind of code-word for hiring their own pre-vetted candidates.
+This might've been some kind of code-word for hiring their own pre-vetted candidates.
 Whether the HR rep was complicit or ignorant isn't clear though.

 # Small Tech Company

 I was passed onto a very early technical screen with a smaller company.
-After appying and doing a quick HR screen, I was doing a live coding screen with a manager in less than 3 days.
+After appying and doing an HR screen, I started live coding screen with a manager in less than 3 days.
 We introduce ourselves, have some initial banter, then jump into the leetcode problem.
 Everything is normal until I have some misunderstandings about the problem, then we start talking through it.

 > **Me:** Hmm, I know what I want to do but I can't remember the exact syntax.
 >